The Christchurch–West Melton Water Management Zone Committee meeting schedule.

 The hui was organised by Environment Canterbury in conjunction with the Christchurch – West Melton Zone Committee.

-The goals and values of the Canterbury Water Management Strategy (CWMS) require young people to be involved.
-Its vision is to enable present and future generations the greatest social, economic, recreational and cultural benefits from our water resources within an environmentally sustainable framework.
+The vision of the Canterbury Water Management Strategy (CWMS) is to enable present and future generations the greatest benefits from our water resources within an environmentally sustainable framework.

 For this reason it is vital for young people to be involved in the process now and ensure they have the information and the interest to contribute.

-On the first day of the hui participants undertook a full-day field trip to visit significant sites for water management in Christchurch and hear from local experts.
+On the first day of the hui participants undertook a full-day field trip to visit significant sites for water management in Christchurch.

 The next day the group was welcomed by Environment Canterbury Commissioner David Caygill and heard from the Ministry of Youth Development on how to get the voice of youth heard.

-This was followed by a facilitated session on the Christchurch-West Melton Zone Implementation Programme (ZIP) and its vision for local water management.
-The group made a formal response to the ZIP and intend to speak to it at the next committee meeting next month,
+This was followed by a session on the Christchurch–West Melton Zone Implementation Programme (ZIP) and its vision for local water management.
+The group made a formal response to the ZIP.

 The Christchurch youth hui is the first in what is hoped to be a series across the ten CWMS zones.